Rosh Hashanah Fast Facts

 (CNN)Here is a look at the Jewish holiday Rosh Hashanah - a celebration of the new year.
-In 2016, Rosh Hashanah begins at sundown October 2 and ends at nightfall on October 4.
+In 2017, Rosh Hashanah begins at sundown on September 20.

 Facts: